Overview of Disabled Sinks for Accessible Bathrooms

 - Install fixed-height sinks at an accessible height for ease of use.

-Ergonomics increases both usability and is safer for vulnerable people.
+Considering the ergonomics of the disabled sink you’re considering will help increase both usability and safety for vulnerable people.
 Sinks with shallow basins and rounded edges minimise risk and are easier to use for individuals with limited mobility.

 - Opt for shallow basins and smooth, rounded edges for safety and convenience.